tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

     d.
 Select the **Users** link.
     e.
 Press the **Add User** button.
     f.
 Enter "diadmin" as the username and enter a password.
 Take note of the password for later.
     g.
-Press the **Save** button.
+Press the **Save and continue editing** button.
     h.
 Scroll down to the **Groups** section.
     i.
 Select the **dam_inventory:admin** group and press the right arrow to add the user to that group.
     j.
-Press the **Save** button.
+Press the **Save and add another** button.
     k.
-Repeat steps e-f for user named "diviewer".
-DO NOT add "diviewer" user to any groups.
+Enter "diviewer" as the username and enter a password.
+Take note of the password for later. **DO NOT add "diviewer" user to any groups.**
     l.
 Press the **Save** button.

 g.
-Log in each user.
+Log in with each user account.
 If the permission has been applied correctly, "diviewer" should not be able to see the Add Dam link and should be redirected if the Add Dam view is linked to directly. "diadmin" should be able to add dams.

 .. tip::